Expertium/expertium.github.io/Benchmark.md

 Notice that while GRU-P (short-term) outperforms GRU-P and while FSRS-5 outperforms FSRS-4.5, the difference in all 3 metrics is very small.
 This suggests that **same-day reviews have a very small impact on long-term memory**.
 Since the architecture of FSRS and GRU-P is very different, the fact that the improvement is small for both of them suggests that architecture is not to blame here.

+### Oracle

+(work in progress)

-You may think that a model that knows the exact value of the probability of recall (let's call such a model "Oracle") would achieve a logloss of 0, an RMSE of 0%, and an AUC of 1.
+You may think that an algorithm that knows the exact value of the probability of recall (let's call such an algorithm "Oracle") would achieve a log loss of 0, an RMSE of 0%, and an AUC of 1.
 But remember - forgetting is inherently random.
 It's possible - albeit unlikely - that a card with a 99% probability of recall will be forgotten, and a card with a 1% probability of recall will be recalled.
 Even after finding every single pattern in the data, there is still an inherent, irreducible amount of randomness.

-Plus, the size of the dataset is finite, so even if some algorithm could reduce the prediction error to zero on an infinitely large dataset, obviously real users don't have an infinite number of reviews.
-According to my **very** crude and **very** hand-wavy estimates on the [other dataset](https://huggingface.co/datasets/open-spaced-repetition/FSRS-Anki-20k) (which has twice as many reviews but lacks some features, such as deck and preset information), **the Oracle would achieve an AUC of 0.83 and a logloss of 0.27**.
-I couldn't think of a good way to estimate RMSE (bins).
-You can use these figures as a crude upper bound of what a spaced repetition algorithm could possibly achieve on this dataset.
-It should give you a better idea of how far the current algorithms are from the Oracle.
-These figures may be different for a different dataset.
+Me and 1DWalker used two methods to estimate the lowest (highest in case of AUC) values of these three metrics that the Oracle would achieve.
+I will refer to them as "beta fit" and "scaling law".

+The first method, beta fit, works like this:

+1) Use the most accurate algorithm available, in this case RWKV-7.
+2) For each user predict the probability of recall for each review.
+3) Do a correction to remove systematic errors.
+4) **Assume** that the shape of the distribution of predicted probabilities is close enough ot the shape of the distribution of true underlying probabilities.
+More precisely, assume that alpha and beta of the
+[beta distribution](https://en.wikipedia.org/wiki/Beta_distribution) of predicted probabilities are close enough to alpha and beta of the distribution of true probabilities.
+5) Run simulations to estimate how well an algorithm that knows the exact probability of recall - sampled from a beta distribution - performs.

+This method works for log loss and AUC, but not for RMSE due to the binning method.

+The second method, scaling law, works like this:

+1) Use a neural network, in this case RWKV-7.
+2) Train it with many different numbers of parameters.
+For example, from fifty thousand to fifty million.
+Record the values of the metrics.
+3) Do curve-fitting using an equation of the form *L=a+b/(N^c)*, where *L* is the loss (log loss, RMSE, AUC), *N* is the number of trainable parameters of the neural network, and *a*, *b*, and *c* are fitting parameters.

+Parameter *a* obtained this way is the irreducible amount of loss that would be left if one trained an infinitely large neural network.
+This method works for all three metrics.

 ### Superiority